 Q: I applied for a job with you, but I haven’t heard back.
 What happens now?

 A: We aim to respond to all applications within three weeks.
 Due to the volume of requests, this sometimes takes a little longer.
 If you have not heard from us within three weeks, your application was most likely unsuccessful.

 Q: How can I arrange a job interview with you?

 A: We receive so many applications that we only arrange interviews with the most suitable candidates.
 Be sure to submit all relevant information within your application, and use your cover letter to tell us why you’d make a great fit for our teams.

 Q: I'm considering working at Guerrilla in the future.
 Is it possible for me to come for a tour of the studio?

-A: Because of the confidential nature of the projects that we are working on, we cannot allow visitors into the studio.
-The most impressive job applicants will be invited for an interview, and will have an opportunity to visit some of the development areas.
+A: Because of the confidential nature of the projects that we are working on, we do not allow visitors in the studio.
+Where possible, successful candidates will be invited for an in-person interview, and have the opportunity to visit some of the development areas.